-At Treasury, David supervised legal functions in International Affairs, Domestic Banking and Finance, Enforcement, the Internal Revenue Service, the U.S. Bureau of Customs, the Office of Foreign Asset Controls, the Secret Service, the Bureau of Alcohol, Tobacco, Firearms and Explosives (“ATF”) and the Financial Crimes Enforcement Network and the U.S. Mint.
-He also served as the Secretary's representative on the Department of Justice Corporate Fraud Task Force, the chairman of the National Security Council's policy coordinating committee on terrorist financing, and counsel to the Secretary on the President's working group on financial markets, and as a board member of the Federal Financing Bank.
-David also supervised the implementation of Treasury's economic sanctions program and the Patriot Act, and worked on a wide range of other issues, including Iraq and Afghanistan reconstruction, sovereign debt restructuring, tax reform, money laundering, China trade and currency matters, and reform of international financial institutions.
+At the Treasury, David supervised legal functions in International Affairs, Domestic Banking and Finance, Enforcement, the Internal Revenue Service (“IRS”), the U.S. Bureau of Customs (“BOC”), the Office of Foreign Asset Controls (“OFAC”), the Secret Service, the Bureau of Alcohol, Tobacco, Firearms and Explosives (“ATF”) and the Financial Crimes Enforcement Network (“FinCen”).
+He also served as the Secretary's representative on the Department of Justice (“DOJ”) Corporate Fraud Task Force and the Chairman of the National Security Council's (“NSC”) policy coordinating committee on terrorist financing.

-For his public service, David was awarded the Treasury Department's highest honor, the Alexander Hamilton Award, and has been cited with awards for leadership and distinction in diplomacy, intelligence and law enforcement by the U.S. Department of State, the Federal Bureau of Investigation, the Central Intelligence Agency, and the U.S. Secret Service.
+For his public service, David was awarded the Treasury Department's highest honor, the Alexander Hamilton Award, and received awards for leadership and distinction in diplomacy, intelligence and law enforcement from the U.S. Department of State (“DOS”), the Federal Bureau of Investigation (“FBI”), the Central Intelligence Agency (“CIA”), and the Secret Service.

 David has testified frequently before Congress and has been a guest lecturer at the law schools of Harvard University, the University of Chicago, the University of Pennsylvania and Georgetown University, and at MIT’s Sloan School of Management, Johns Hopkins School of Advanced International Studies, the New School, the Brookings Institution, and the Council on Foreign Relations (“CFR”).
 He previously served as a senior adviser at the Center for Strategic & International Studies (“CSIS”).
 David currently serves as a director of the Atlantic Council, and a member of the CFR and the Washington Institute of Foreign Affairs.